 Powhatan’s goal is to maintain the strong program for which we are known while staying at a tuition level that most parents can afford.
-Tuition does not cover the cost of educating a child.
-Tuition is the single largest item of income with 87% of the budget coming from tuition revenue.
-Even at the high cost of tuition, every child in school will receive financial aid.
-Approximately $2,350 is not covered by each child’s tuition.
-So even a family that doesn’t receive a financial aid package is, in fact, being underwritten by Powhatan’s endowment and generous annual gifts from alumni, families, and friends of the school.
+Tuition does not cover the full cost of educating a child.
+Tuition is the single largest stream of income with 87% of the budget funded through tuition revenue.
+Approximately $2,350 is not covered by tuition.
+Every Powhatan family, whether they receive a financial aid package or not is underwritten by Powhatan’s endowment and generous annual gifts from alumni, families, and friends of the school.

 The Board of Trustees of Powhatan School affirms the policy of nondiscrimination in the admission of students.
 The school admits students of any race, color, sexual orientation, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sexual orientation, or national and ethnic origin in the administration of its educational policies, admission policies, scholarship programs, athletic, and other school-administered programs.

-Please refer to Powhatan’s Financial Aid Policy for full details.
+Please refer to Powhatan’s Financial Aid Policy in the handbook for full details.